axemonkey/blog.clivemurray.com/src/posts/2017/clives-album-of-the-year-1991.md

 tags: ['post', 'Albums of the Years', 'Music']
 excerpt: In 1991 I lost my virginity and got a 49cc moped.
 And the first Gulf War began.
 So, you know.
 A mixed bag there.
 ghost_header_image: 1991aoty.jpg
+header_image_caption: 'Top row: Mr. Big – Lean Into It; Metallica – Metallica; Ozzy Osbourne – No More Tears.
+Bottom row: Primus – Sailing the Seas of Cheese; David Lee Roth – A Little Ain’t Enough; Skid Row – Slave to the Grind'
 ---

 In 1991 I lost my virginity and got a 49cc moped.
 And the first [Gulf War](https://en.wikipedia.org/wiki/Gulf_War) began.
 So, you know.
 A mixed bag there.